 Here, you can add warranties with a name, description, and length in months of the warranty.
 You can also edit existing warranties.

-Service tags are used on Work Orders to show some general information about the WO from the main table without clicking into it.
+Service tags are used on Work Orders to show some general information about the WO from the main table.

 Tags show just a few of the most important details about the WO.
 From this table, users can add new Service tags, give them a color, and edit existing tags.
 Some of the most common Service tags include: